astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/introduction/whatiscs.md

 suspiciously close to the [Wikipedia definition](https://en.wikipedia.org/wiki/Software_engineering), but I think we're all in agreement here.

-Software engineering isn't *just* sitting and writing code for eye-straining amounts of time;
+Software engineering ("SWE") isn't *just* sitting and writing code for eye-straining amounts of time;
 it's about designing things that solve problems and serve real people's needs.
 It's about testing to ensure safety in critical operations, and designing the software with longevity in mind.

-## What's the difference?
+## What's the difference between CS & SWE?

 Once upon a time, I thought there was no difference.
 I was quickly corrected.
 Software engineering is a subset of computer science, but as mentioned, it's not **all** of computer science.
 A lot of professors and important